+Letting staff know if you have a physical need (eg. washroom, feeling sick, thirsty)

+Letting staff know if something is bothering you

+$\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $

-Letting staff know if you have a physical need (eg. washroom, feeling sick, thirsty) Letting staff know if something is bothering you Listen to and follow the instructions of counsellors - they are there to keep you safe Not sharing items such as food and drinks Practicing healthy personal hygiene, such as sneezing or coughing into their arm Try your best and try new things (challenge by choice) Caring for your own personal needs, such as eating, staying hydrated, changing wet socks (with verbal help and encouragement from staff) Take care of others: Physical distancing from other groups and using masks when needed Be helpful!
-Respect others' emotional and physical boundaries Bullying, discrimination, or engaging in physical conflict will not be tolerated ! !
-Taka care of nature: , 1 таке care of nature: l Respect our natural surroundings Don't hurt or damage the flora and fauna
+Practicing healthy personal hygiene, such as sneezing or coughing into their arm Try your best and try new things (challenge by choice) Caring for your own personal needs, such as eating, staying hydrated, changing wet socks (with verbal help and encouragement from staff)

+Take care of others:

+Be helpful!
+4

+Respect others' emotional and physical boundaries

+Bullying, discrimination, or engaging in physical conflict will not be tolerated •

+Take care of nature:

+Respect our natural surroundings

+Don't hurt or damage the flora and fauna